UVA Engineering Rising Scholars Postdoc-to-Faculty Program

 Requirements:

 Candidates will be considered from all research areas represented in the departments of the School of Engineering and Applied Science.
 Candidates must be in their final year of graduate school with an identified graduation date/dissertation date.
-Candidates should have the potential to be high-impact researchers, must be able to contribute to the teaching mission of their departmental homes, must have the potential to mentor students at the undergraduate and graduate level, and must have the potential for identifying and contributing to the inclusive environments within UVA Engineering.
+Candidates should have the potential to be high-impact researchers, must be able to contribute to the teaching mission of their departmental homes, must have the potential to mentor students at the undergraduate and graduate level, and must have the potential for identifying and contributing to the collaborative environments within UVA Engineering.
 Priority will be given to candidates who contribute to the strategic plan and mission of the school and University.

 Contacts: